 The current Gold Coast Airport environment strategy was approved as part of the 2017 Gold Coast Airport Master Plan.
 Further information on GCA’s environmental management can be found here.

-Townsville Airport is also required to produce an Environment Strategy as part of the master planning process, which was approved in 2010.
+Townsville Airport is also required to produce an Environment Strategy as part of the master planning process, The 2023 Preliminary Draft Master Plan can be viewed here

 All QAL airports have achieved level 2 accreditation under the Airports Council International (ACI) Airport Carbon Accreditation Program.